qst0/ft_libgfx/README.md

 * I don't know of any way to move the window or place it in another area in mlx.

-# Graphics Branch Link Dump!
+# Graphics Branch Link Dump
 ### Anything even slightly useful for coming to a better understanding of computer gfx

 #### ft_wireframe